 The exact causes are unknown, but it usually affects people with allergies and runs in families.
 It often occurs in people who also have asthma and hay fever.

 Contact dermatitis is inflammation of the skin, usually caused by irritants or allergens.
 If you can avoid contact, your symptoms will disappear.
 Otherwise, ointment and creams should help.

 Discoid eczema usually affects adults and sufferers get circular or oval patches of eczema on the body, but not on the head or scalp.
 Treatment usually consists of antibiotic cream or tablets.

 Dyshidrotic eczema or pompholyx causes tiny blisters to erupt on the hands and sometimes on the soles of feet.
 It can clear up by itself.
 You should avoid contact with irritants and creams and ointments may help.

-Seborrhoeic eczema causes red scaly skin on the sides of the nose, eyebrows, scalp and ears.
-It is also associated with dandruff, when anti-dandruff shampoo is recommended.
+Seborrheic eczema causes red scaly skin on the sides of the nose, eyebrows, scalp and ears.
+It is also associated with dandruff when anti-dandruff shampoo is recommended.

 Varicose eczema occurs on the legs often around swollen veins.
 Keeping active, compression stockings, ointment and creams can ease symptoms.

 Symptoms can be eased with various ointments and creams, which can be used to control dry skin and swelling and redness during severe flare ups.
 Atopic eczema improves with age and disappears in 53% of children when they reach 11 and 65% of children by the age of 16.